-As I have mentioned before the stock intake for the GTI is very good and only needs a high performance filter and the snow guard removed to match most aftermarket intakes.
-What this will give you is a little (very little) more sound of the turbo and possibly more air flow.
-The plastic piece designed to evenly distribute air across your filter and/or prevent snow/slush from sitting on your filter.
+As I have mentioned before the stock intake for the GTI is very good and only needs a high-performance filter and the snow guard removed to match most aftermarket intakes.
+What this will give you is a little (very little) more sound of the turbo and possibly more airflow.
+The plastic piece is designed to evenly distribute air across your filter and/or prevent snow/slush from sitting on your filter.
 The purpose has been debated a lot.
-You can always put the snow guard back after if you want afterwards if you change your mind.
+You can always put the snow guard back after if you want afterward if you change your mind.
 If you live in a region that has snow and slush you may want to refrain from removing this.

 I have already written a guide before on how to replace the intake filter so I will spare repeating you the details and pick up at the end of that guide.

 So let’s pop the hood and get started.

 - Follow this guide and remove the air filter

 - You may be able to do this without the next few steps by skipping to step 5 but for more room to work with you may want to remove the intake cover.

 - Disconnect the intake pipe from the box by using a pair of pliers to loosen the clamp and slide out the intake box

 - Squeeze and pull the secondary hose in the passenger side of the box if you have one.
 Early MK7 GTI models dont.
 You can leave the smaller rubber tube attached.

 - Now you should see the snow guard that was below the filter.
 There are four points all the way around in the middle-ish on each side of the snow guard where its snug.
 I took a pair of pliers and pull straight up on the drivers side one to loosen it.

 - Work you way around clockwise until the snow guard pops out.